The 31 Top Arizona Day Trips – You Might Not Have Thought of

-There is Saguaro National Park on the Westside which gives you the chance to hike trails and see wild life like coyote, Gambel’s quail, and desert tortoise.
+There is Saguaro National Park on the Westside which gives you the chance to hike trails and see wildlife like coyotes, Gambel’s quail, and desert tortoises.

 Tuscon is also 60 miles from the U.S./Mexico border in Nogales, AZ.
 Tuscon has a bit of something for everyone.
 If you are looking for history there is the Historic Anza Trail, that the Spanish took to colonize California.